Thum Biro – Labdi Ommes

 Furthermore, Labdi working with various artists allowed her to grow and appreciate team work, she points out that she gave liberty to the team she worked with to be as creative as they could be.
 She points out there were so many iterations, “I would add a bassline here, tomorrow it would change to have more percussions.
 There were so many changes”.
 She learned to record a song and let it marinate in studio.
 It gave her the opportunity to look at her music and analyze whether it need more ‘spice’ or not.
 “I don’t have any of the music from Thum on my phone.
 Listening to your project over and over can mess with your brain”.
 Learn to trust the process.

-Labdi got to meet and work with other artist, who have been featured such as Tetu Shani, Michel Ongaro, Sam Mbaluka, Risa Oketch and Irene Kuria; they all have played a fundamental role in fleshing out Thum to be what it is.
+Labdi worked with Tetu Shani, Michel Ongaro, Sam Mbaluka, Risa Oketch and Irene Kuria; whom have played a fundamental role in fleshing out Thum to be what it is.

 “I remember I walked in the studio with Risa and our first foundation Thum was bass and vocals, with time, we added in some guitar lines and eventually I opened up to the possibility of other instrumentations”.

 Kuria echoes in “Working with labdi, was fun.
 She pushed me in.
 It was an incredible adventure.”

 Risa Oketch, “It is like watching a child grow.
 I can recall the first time we started recording the album.
 It has been an exceptional journey more so, being allowed to be as creative as I can be.”

 Thum is cocktail that burst of a colorful musical exuberance; it takes you on an exceptional voyage.
 The quality of the music is palpable.
 Unique and exciting application of electronics folk tunes and nifty mixing.
 It is an enthusiastically sculptured musical work.

 No official release date has been announced for the album, but she told the room it would be “coming soon.”

 Labdi is currently on tour in Norway for her Unganisha Tour.